intel/neural-compressor/examples/tensorflow/nlp/distilbert_base/quantization/ptq/README.md

    * $INPUT_MODEL ["./distilbert_base_fp32.pb"]-- The path to input FP32 frozen model .pb file to load
    * $DATASET_DIR ["./sst2_validation_dataset"]-- The path to input dataset directory
    * $OUTPUT_MODEL ["./output_distilbert_base_int8.pb"]-- The user-specified export path to the output INT8 quantized model
-   * $CONFIG_FILE ["./distilbert_base.yaml"]-- The path to quantization configuration .yaml file to load for tuning
    * $BATCH_SIZE [128]-- The batch size for model inference
    * $MAX_SEQ [128]-- The maximum total sequence length after tokenization
    * $ITERS [872]-- The number of iterations to run in benchmark mode, maximum value is 872